todo-make-username/data-processing-struct/README.md

 * When using this library to handle form submissions, it is highly recommended to have default values for any property that has form data that may not be sent over.
 Like checkboxes.
 Otherwise PHP might start yelling at you about accessing uninitialized properties.
 * Hydrating properties which can be converted from a string can be hydrated with an object as long as the `__toString()` magic method is set up.
 * Fun Fact: I use the demo as a testing ground for changes.
-* Sad Fact: This library cannot work with readonly properties as those can only be set from within the object itself and cannot be changed once set.
+* Sad Fact: This library cannot work with readonly properties (for now) as those can only be set from within the object itself and cannot be changed once set.

 Now, on to the actual docs...